Fiber Optic Center will be at OFC - and WSOF.

 To understand APC polishing, it is helpful to start by reviewing PC polishing.
 The mechanisms at work affecting Apex Offset and Angle are the same, but it is simpler and more intuitive when describing PC polishing.

-Apex Offset and Angles in PC polishing
+Apex Offset and Angles in PC Polishing

 Apex Offset is a fairly simple concept to understand in PC polishing.
 With PC ferrules, the intention is to hold the ferrule at a 0.0 degrees vertical angle during polishing (perpendicular to the polishing surface).
 As long as the ferrule is perfectly perpendicular to the polishing surface, the Apex (highest point) of the radiused endface will be the exact center of the ferrule, and Apex Offset value will be zero2 (Figures 1a and 1b).